AceFire6/java-typing-game/report.md

 2. A counter of the number of words the player has typed incorrectly so they can more accurately track their performance.

+3. Pause button for when the player doesn't want to end the game but wants to take a break.